musiclover121/CS312_CourseProject2/README.md

     - AWS Session Token: `[YOUR_SESSION_TOKEN]`
     - Default region: `[YOUR_DEFAULT_REGION]`
     - Default output format: `JSON`
+  - The script will then run the Terraform commands to create a new server.
+    - When asked if you want to apply the Terraform actions, type `yes` to start applying AWS resources based on the outlined plan.
-  - The script will run the Terraform commands to create a new server, verify with Nmap, and print the server's IP on completion.
+  - Finally, the script will verify the server is active with Nmap, and print the server's IP on completion.
+      If you wish to skip the verification, enter `ctrl-c`

 ## Connecting to the Minecraft Server
 - Open `Minecraft`